StochSS/stochss/README.md

 ## Quick start (Linux & MacOSX):

-### Install StochKit2

-The application makes use of [StochKit2](http://www.engineering.ucsb.edu/~cse/StochKit/) to run well mixed stochastic simulations locally, and to use this feature you need to install StochKit2.
-StochSS contains a tool that will attempt to automatically download and install StochKit2.0.7 and configure the StochSS App to use this installation.
+The application makes use of [StochKit2](http://www.engineering.ucsb.edu/~cse/StochKit/) to run well mixed stochastic simulations locally.
+At fisrt start, StochSS will download and build StochKit and configure the app to use this installation.

-After sucessfully cloning the repository as above, in a terminal, type:

-    $ cd stochss
-    $ tools/install_stochkit.sh

 You can expect the StochKit installation to take a few minutes to complete.
-If the script above fails, you need to consult the StochKit manual for troubleshooting the installation.
-On Ubuntu and Fedora, the script will try to install any dependencies (make, gcc, g++, libxml2) using the standard package managers.
-On MacOSX, since there are many different ways to satisfy the dependencies, we do not attempt an automatic install.
-If you have Xcode and the command-line tools installed as recommended above, all dependencies are satesfied.

-If you only plan to run StochKit in virtual machines, you can skip the above steps.

 ## Launch the App

-In the stochss folder, type
+In the stochss folder, type (on Ubuntu or Fedora, use the corresponding script)

-    $ python launchapp.py
+    $ python launchapp.py run.mac.sh

 If the webserver launched without error, the above script will open the App using your default webbrowser.
 The App will be served on the follwing address